emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-using-kafka-module-mendix.md

 This overview holds all generic configuration elements that are needed to set up a connection to a Kafka cluster.
 As you can see most of it is already filled in, you don't have to change these settings.

-The settings you do need to change / fill in however are:
+The settings you do need to change/fill in however are:

-- bootstrap servers (Ask your implementation contact that manages the Kafka cluster for the correct url)
+- bootstrap servers (Ask your implementation contact that manages the Kafka cluster for the correct URL)
 - security protocol (Change the security protocol to SSL)

 If you have done so you can navigate to the SSL tab.
-In this tab we define the truststore and keystore that are needed to authenticate ourself with the Kafka Cluster.
+In this tab, we define the Truststore and Keystore that are needed to authenticate ourselves with the Kafka Cluster.
-Ask you implementation contact for the relevant keystore and truststore belonging to your user (including passwords).
+Ask your implementation contact for the relevant Keystore and Truststore belonging to your user (including passwords).

 <p align="center"><img src="../../img/microlearning/ml-using-kafka-module-mendix--kafka-admin-overview-ssl.png"></p>

-If you have received the keystore and truststore you can upload them and fill in the password.
+If you have received the Keystore and Truststore you can upload them and fill in the password.
-Remember the private key password of the keystore always needs to match the password of the keystore itself.
+Remember the private key password of the Keystore always needs to match the password of the Keystore itself.

 <p align="center"><img src="../../img/microlearning/ml-using-kafka-module-mendix--kafka-admin-overview-ssl-filled-in.png"></p>